Coleridge-Initiative-org/adrf-userdocs/docs/_source/export_of_results/submission.rst

 1. Create a New Merge Request
 *****************************
 GitLab will open directly on the merge request tab.
-Please always click "New Merge Request", not the blue box which says Create Merge Request.
+Please always click the green "New Merge Request", (**not** the blue button which says Create Merge Request).

 .. image:: ../images/gitlab2.png
   :width: 400